Degenerate crossing number and signed reversal distance: Preliminaries

 From an embedding scheme $(G,\rho,\lambda)$, one can naturally recover the set of \emph{facial cycles} by following the edges and switching sides according to their signatures.
-Then, pasting a topological disk on each facial cycle yields a cellular embedding of $G$.
-Given an embedding scheme $(G,\rho,\lambda)$, a \emph{flip} at a vertex $v$ yields another embedding scheme of the same graph, in which we reverse the order of the edges incident to $v$ and invert the signature of those edges incident to $v$ that are not loops.
+Then, pasting a topological disk on each facial cycle yields a cellular embedding of $G$ on a surface $S$.
+Given an embedding scheme $(G,\rho,\lambda)$, a \emph{flip} at a vertex $v$ is a transformation that yields another embedding scheme of the same graph, in which we reverse the order of the edges incident to $v$ and invert the signature of those edges incident to $v$ that are not loops.
 We say that two embedding schemes $(G,\rho,\lambda)$ and $(G,\rho',\lambda')$ are \emph{equivalent} if one can go from one to the other one by a sequence of flips.
 Two embedding schemes are equivalent if and only if they induce equivalent cellular embeddings~\cite[Theorem~3.3.1]{mohar2001graphs}.
-This justifies that equivalence classes of embedding schemes and embedded graphs can be considered as being two representations of the same objects, and we switch freely between the two points of view in this article, sometimes using the shorthand $G$ to denote $(G,\rho,\lambda)$.
+This justifies that equivalence classes of embedding schemes and embedded graphs can be considered as being two representations of the same objects, and we switch freely between the two points of view in this article, often using the shorthand $G$ to denote $(G,\rho,\lambda)$.

-A closed curve in an embedding scheme is one-sided (resp. two-sided) if and only if the signatures of its edges multiply to $-1$ (resp. $+1$).
-An embedding scheme is called \emph{orientable} if it only contains two-sided closed curves; otherwise it is called \emph{non-orientable}.
-A closed curve in a non-orientable embedding scheme is \emph{separating} if cutting along $\gamma$ yields two connected components.
-A closed curve in a non-orientable embedding scheme is \emph{orienting}~\cite{fuladi2022short,JGAA-580} if by cutting along $\gamma$, we obtain a connected orientable surface.
+A \emph{cycle} in a graph is a closed walk without repeated vertices or edges, and a \emph{cycle} in an embedding scheme is a cycle on the edges of the underlying graph.
+A cycle in an embedding scheme is \emph{one-sided} (resp. \emph{two-sided}) if and only if the signatures of its edges multiply to $-1$ (resp. $+1$).
+An embedding scheme is called \emph{orientable} if it only contains two-sided cycles; otherwise it is called \emph{non-orientable}.
+A cycle $\gamma$ in a non-orientable embedding scheme is \emph{separating} if $S \setminus \gamma$ has two connected components.
+A cycle $\gamma$ in a non-orientable embedding scheme is \emph{orienting}~\cite{fuladi2022short,JGAA-580} if $S \setminus \gamma$ is a connected orientable surface.